jaraco/cssutils/README.txt

     + **CHANGE**: Invalid Properties like ``$top`` which some UAs like Internet Explorer still are use are preserved.
 This makes the containing Property and CSSStyleDeclaration invalid (but still *wellformed* although they technically are not) so if the serializer is set to only output valid stuff they get stripped anyway.

-      **This may change and also simply may be put in a cssutils wide "compatibility mode" feature.*+
+      **This may change and also simply may be put in a cssutils wide "compatibility mode" feature.**

     + **CHANGE**: If a CSSValue cannot be validated (no property context is set) the message describing this is set to DEBUG level now (was INFO).